-Then this fight broke out in the streets one night, nearly a battle by the sound of it, and the next morning a dead guard showed up nailed to a post right in front of the governor’s mansion.
+Then this fight broke out in the streets one night.
+She made it sound like a battle, though of course people exaggerate a lot.
+Next morning, a dead guard showed up nailed to a post right in front of the governor’s mansion.
 Their head had been ripped off and a dog head stuck on its place.
 Of the other dogs, they found even less.
 Everyone said the Rainbow Snakes had done it, though as usual nobody had seen shit.

 My informer didn’t wait to hear more.
 The governor was in the capital, but that made no difference.
 According to her, it was only a matter of time before he arrived and massacred everyone, so she ran away in the night.
 Some relatives of hers lived west of Omedura.
 I gave her some nureals for the train and she teared up.
 It always upsets me when people cry in public.

 Anyway, she wasn’t wrong.
-It’s just that I couldn’t afford to worry over the incoming massacre, as I didn’t know of anybody else willing to make a stand against the Megarchon’s lackeys.
+It’s just that I couldn’t afford to worry over the incoming massacre.
+I didn’t know of anybody else willing to make a stand against the Megarchon’s lackeys.
 Rainbow Snakes or whatever they called themselves, I wanted to talk to them.

 I might even have something to negotiate with.

 The version of the story I told my grandmas was slightly edited for length.
 Censored, even.
 Sooner or later they’d hear the full story, or an even worse version of it, and then they’d probably start worrying even more, but I really couldn’t bring myself to share more details.
-With any luck, when that happened I’d be already safe.
+With any luck, I’d be already safe when they found out.

 Safe in the capital.
 Ha.